Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 The kind of transportation Medicare will cover depends on the patient’s condition and, just as importantly, their location.

-In a medical emergency, ambulance transportation is covered to the very closest appropriate medical facility.
+In a medical emergency, ambulance transportation for Medicare patients is covered to the very closest appropriate medical facility.

 If a patient is experiencing a life-threatening emergency and an airlift is needed, Medicare may cover the service if any other method of transport poses danger.

-In some situations, Medicare can cover non-emergency ambulance transportation.
-However, it is harder to approve non-emergency transportation than emergency transportation.
+But what about non-emergency transportation?
+Does Medicare pay for transportation to doctor appointments?
+Well, in some situations, Medicare can cover non-emergency ambulance transportation.
+However, it is harder to approve Medicare non-emergency transportation than emergency Medicare medical transportation.

 Whenever an ambulance company provides non-emergency transportation, and believes Medicare may not pay for it, they must give you an Advance Beneficiary Notice of Noncoverage (ABN).